Factoring Discrete Quantum Walks on Distance Regular Graphs into Continuous Quantum Walks: Factoring

-The Grover walk on an invertible strongly regular graph factors into at most two continuous quantum walks.
-For the Petersen graph $P$, the factors of $U^2$ are continuous quantum walks on the oriented graphs shown in Figure \ref{fig_LDPet}.
+The Grover walk on an invertible strongly regular graph factors into at most two continuous-time quantum walks.
+For the Petersen graph $P$, the factors of $U^2$ are continuous-time quantum walks on the oriented graphs shown in Figure \ref{fig_LDPet}.

 Finally, we remark here that not all $d$ distance digraphs may show up in the factorization.
 For example, if $U$ is the Grover walk of the $3$-cube $Q_3$, and $Y_2$ is the second distance digraph of $\LD(Q_3)$, then there is a scalar $t$ such that $U^2 = \exp(t S(Y_2))$.
+It will be interesting to characterize distance regular graphs on which the discrete-time quantum walk factors into fewer than $d$ continuous-time quantum walks.